alanmpitts/kubekrafter-portfolio/content/pages/index.md

       of other impressive titles and buzz words.
     subtitle: >-
       This site hosts my info — I’m sharing it all to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+Once you’re sufficently impressed, you can continue to scroll down to see more details and credentials about me.
     styles:
       self:
         height: auto